-2. The Early Childhood Education Collective Agreement of Aotearoa New Zealand rates above are effective from 1 July 2017 - click here to view a copy of the agreement
+2. The Early Childhood Education Collective Agreement of Aotearoa New Zealand is effective from 16 March 2018 and runs to 15 Sept 2018 - click here to view a copy of the agreement

 Home-based educators and nannies are not treated as employees by most (not all) Home-based ECE providers or agencies.

 Nannies are often employed directly by families, while agencies provide support and supervision with the funding provided by the Ministry of Education.